 Around 70 companies provide car insurance in the Philippines.
 Rather than go directly to each car insurance provider, many car owners conveniently get their comprehensive car insurance plans through banks, dealerships, or online brokers like Moneymax.

-Home insurance or property insurance provides financial protection for homeowners against loss or damage to their residential property due to a typhoon, flood, fire, earthquake, lightning, burglary, and robbery.
+Home insurance or property insurance provides financial protection for homeowners against loss or damage to their residential property due to a typhoon, flood, fire, earthquake, lightning, burglary, or robbery.

 Some home insurance policies in the Philippines reimburse rent and relocation expenses, medical expenses for injuries resulting from an accident at home, and legal expenses for third-party legal liabilities (like when a neighbor's house gets damaged due to a fire from your home).